Jay Factfile

 Behaviour traits of Jays

 Outside of the breeding season Jays may form small groups, though generally speaking they are not a sociable bird and even a breeding pair do not spend that much time together.
-Like all members of the crow family, Jays are very intelligent.
-A measure of this intelligence is their ability to remember where they buried acorns to feed on during the winter months.
+Like all members of the crow family, Jays are very intelligent, with a measure of this being their ability to remember where they buried acorns to feed on during the winter months.
 To give this some context, a single Jay may bury up to 3000 acorns in one season – though they don’t of course remember where they all are, and hence why Jays are rightly credited with helping to spread oak trees.

 Jay diet and food

 The Jay’s diet, like most corvids, is highly varied and includes insects (especially caterpillars and beetles), earthworms, mice, eggs and young birds, seeds, grain and fruit.
-It has a particular liking for acorns and these form a key part of the diet in the autumn and winter months, with the supply for the latter coming from acorns it hordes in the former.
-The species is generally not easy to attract to feeding stations, however, in suitable areas, will sometimes come to bird tables and ground feeders to take whatever seed is available.
+Jays have a particular liking for acorns and these form a key part of the diet in the autumn and winter months, with the supply for the latter coming from acorns it hordes in the former.
+Jays are generally not easy to attract to feeding stations, however, in suitable areas where there is considerable tree cover, they will sometimes come to bird tables and ground feeders to take whatever seed is available.

 What should I feed Jays?

 Jays are extremely shy and wary and therefore are not easily attracted to gardens by food.
-However and over time, they might be attracted by the following products.
+However and over time, they might be attracted by the following products if presented on a bird table or ground tray.